A Donor’s Guide to Strategic Political Giving

 MVP is a one-stop shop for investing strategically in local organizations that win elections and transform policy.
 MVP:

-- Maximizes your impact by investing in the best local voter engagement organizations.
+• Maximizes your impact by investing in the best local voter engagement groups.

 There is an additional benefit to streamlined investing: You can hit “unsubscribe” on all the political spam clogging your inbox.